terascope/node-rdkafka/README.md

 ## Contributing

-For guidelines on contributing please see [CONTRIBUTING.md](https://github.com/blizzard/node-rdkafka/blob/master/CONTRIBUTING.md)
+Please contribute to the original repo using the guidelines here, [CONTRIBUTING.md](https://github.com/blizzard/node-rdkafka/blob/master/CONTRIBUTING.md)

 ## Code of Conduct